 The Cabeau Evolution S3 travel pillow has particularly high sides, so it’s probably best suited to taller adults or those with longer necks.
 It worked very well for me (193 cm), while my shorter partner (160 cm) found the sides a bit too raised for her liking.

-A useful feature compared to basic U-shaped travel pillow is the adjustable cord lock at the front to draw the sides closer together.
+A useful feature compared to basic U-shaped travel pillows is the adjustable cord lock at the front, which draws the sides closer together.
 I found this pretty much gives it 360-degree support because the edges lock onto your chin, preventing your head from dropping forward.

 I also had the previous iteration of the Cabeau, and like how they’ve made the back section thinner on the S3.
 It’s more comfortable to use on a plane because there’s less ‘lumpiness’ between the back of your neck and the seat.